 Violating an injunction for a protection order is considered a first-degree misdemeanor by the court.
 If you have been criminally charged, it is highly important that you realize just how much is at stake.
 You simply cannot afford to be flippant with your future – you need aggressive defense from a knowledgeable Orlando criminal defense lawyer as soon as possible.

-In fact, it is also considered to be a criminal offense for a person to stalk a person’s child, sibling, spouse or parent or to cause the alleged victim with the fear that serious injury and/or death is imminent.
+It’s also considered to be a criminal offense for a person to stalk someone’s child, sibling, spouse, or parent or to cause the alleged victim with the fear that serious injury and/or death is imminent.
 This is considered to be a third-degree felony.

-Regardless, if you find yourself facing criminal charges of this nature, it is highly important that you do not hesitate to get the involvement of a knowledgeable lawyer that you can trust.
-At our firm, we are proud to be client-focused and results-driven – meaning that in everything that we do, we put your needs and your best interests first and foremost.
+Regardless, if you find yourself facing criminal charges of this nature, it is highly important that you don’t hesitate to hire a knowledgeable criminal defense lawyer that you can trust.
+In Orlando, you can find one at Katz & Phillips, P.A.
+Please call (321) 332-6884 to schedule your consultation.